davidvgalbraith/orestes/README.md

 Orestes takes read requests via POSTs to the `/read` endpoint.
 The body of the POST should be an object defining the query.
 Possible keys for this object include:

 #### start ####
 The earliest timestamp to return points for, in UNIX milliseconds or ISO string format.
-If not specified, `start` defaults to UNIX 0 -- midnight on January 1, 1970.
+If not specified, `start` defaults to the UNIX epoch -- midnight on January 1, 1970.

 #### end ####
 The end of the query, in UNIX milliseconds or ISO string format.
 Points with exactly this timestamp will not be returned -- Orestes returns points inclusive of the start time but exclusive of the end time.
 If not specified, `end` defaults to the time Orestes receives the request.